empoweredfutures/ef-tech-docs/contributing.md

 The branch naming convention for both backend and frontend is `MMDD-<meaningful-name>`.

-Once a branch is created you can safely commit to it, **never commit to main or development directly - always commit to your own branch**.
+Once a branch is created you can safely commit to it, **never commit to main directly - always commit to your own branch**.

 When you're ready to push your code to the remote repo, your command should look something like this: